-We machined it on one of our EDM Spark Erode/ Die Sink machines.
-The key was removed “sweet as a nut” and the flywheel came off the crankshaft perfectly, see photo of crankshaft with flywheels removed.
-The photos also show the flywheel after shot blasting.
-It also shows the gib key slot at top of centre bore with new gib key ready to be fitted.
+We machined the piece of metal using one of our EDM Spark Erode/ Die Sink machines As a result the key was removed “sweet as a nut” and the flywheel came off the crankshaft perfectly, you can see the crankshaft with flywheels removed, from the photographs included.
+The photos also show the flywheel after shot blasting as well as showing the gib key slot at top of centre bore with new gib key ready to be fitted.

-Outcome: As the initial problem has been resolved the client is now in a position to continue with the restoration process.
+Using our EDM Spark Erode/Die Sink machines the original problem has been resolved and our client is now able to continue with the restoration of the stationary gasoline engine.